lenderpanel

 Recently asked questions about conveyancing in Shillington

-Yesterday I discovered that there is a flying freehold element on a property I put an offer in last month in what was supposed to be a quick, chain free conveyancing.
-Shillington is the location of the property.
-What do you suggest?
+Yesterday I discovered that there is a flying freehold issue on a house I have offered on last month in what should have been a quick, chain free conveyancing.
+Shillington is where the house is located.
+Can you offer any guidance?

-Flying freeholds in Shillington are rare but are more likely to exist in relation to terraced houses.
+Flying freeholds in Shillington are unusual but are more likely to exist in relation to terraced houses.
 Even where you use a solicitor outside Shillington you must be sure that your lawyer goes through the deeds thoroughly.
-Your bank may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Shillington may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Your lender may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Shillington may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold premises.
+You should also check with your insurance broker as to whether they will insure a flying freehold residence.

 Last updated